1. Find Freelancer Photographer Jobs -

 Portable Digital Portfolio

 The debate between printed and digital portfolios will rage on but our research has shown that it pays to be covered for both eventualities.
 A portable digital portfolio is typically presented on a tablet, laptop or phone.
-The latter (phone) should only ever be used in cases when you're caught on the hop and not expecting to have to present.
-Think of it like your digital business card.
+The latter (phone) should only ever be used in cases when you're caught on the hop and not expect to have to present.
+Think of it as your digital business card.
 You never know when you're going to meet your next client but it's unlikely you'll be dragging our laptop everywhere you go.

 A digital portfolio should be categorised to make it easy for you to tailor based on the job.
 You should present your most appropriate work to each prospective client.

 When an employer is looking to hire a freelancer for a one-off project, they have a few criteria.
 Near the top of the list is time and how long it's going to take to find the right person.
 This is particularly true when the job is a quick, modestly paid piece of work.
 Their time is precious and if something doesn't take hold quickly, they'll move onto the next option.
 Keep your showreel short - a couple of minutes can give anyone a good idea and if they want to see more then they've got your full portfolio to watch.

 The second most important consideration from an employer's perspective is the price.
 When applying to freelancer photographer jobs on The Freelancer Club site, you'll be presented with a budget to quote within.
 In general, the person who lands the job is rarely the cheapest so take that into consideration before you undercut the market and devalue your brand.
 Equally, quoting over budget without an explanation as to why tends not to work.
 From time to time, employers (particularly the general public) are not aware of market rates and will choose the lowest budget option when posting a role.
 There is nothing wrong with some guidance when you apply to these positions so long as you are realistic and fair.